mferenczy-cloudsimple/nsxraml/md-version/nsxvapi.md

 * **put** *(secured)*: Change the NSX controller password

-## servicesScope
+## servicesApps
-Working with services on a scope
+Working with services

 ### /2.0/services/application/scope/{scopeId}
+Retrieve Services from a Specific Scope

 * **get** *(secured)*: List services that have been created on the scope

+### /2.0/services/application/{scopeId}
+Create a Service on a Specific Scope

 * **post** *(secured)*: Create a new service on the specified scope

-## service
+### /2.0/services/application/{applicationId}
 Working with a specified service

-### /2.0/services/application/{applicationId}

 * **get** *(secured)*: Retrieve details about the specified service
 * **put** *(secured)*: Modify the name, description, applicationProtocol, or port value of a